arbor-sim/arbor/doc/fileformat/nmodl.rst

 First, let us discuss how NMODL becomes part of a simulation.
 NMODL mechanisms are given in ``.mod`` files, whose layout and syntax has been discussed above.
-These are compiled by ``modcc`` into a series of callbacks as specified by the mechanisms ABI.
+These are compiled by ``modcc`` into a series of callbacks as specified by the :ref:`mechanism_abi`.
 These operate on data held in Arbor's internal storage.
 But, ``modcc`` does not generate machine code, it goes through C++ (and/or CUDA) as an intermediary which is processed by a standard C++ compiler like GCC (or nvcc) to produce either a shared object (for external catalogues) and code directly